Welcome to part three of my Website Essentials series!

 Tell a Story

 People love stories.
 When you tell a story, it helps you connect with customers and relate to them.
 In essence, stories humanize you and your brand.
 And your story is unique—no one has the same experiences you’ve had in your life.
-And sharing it can distinguish your business from other companies out there who provide products or services similar to yours.
+And sharing it can distinguish your business from other companies out there that provide products or services similar to yours.

 Your story should cover these three w’s: who, what and why.
 Tell people who you are, what problems you solve, why you do what you do, or what your mission and vision are.